SashaKYotoz/sashakyotoz_dev/README.md

-# sashakyotoz_dev
+# SashaKYotoz Development Page
-Official webpage of SashaKYotoz
+Official webpage of SashaKYotoz, with pages of game developers and mods-makers teams i'm in